A survey, review, and future trends of skin lesion segmentation and classification: Image Acquisition

-A further summary of various dataset utilization in the specified 365 articles (221 for SLS and 144 for SLC) is displayed in Fig.~\ref{fig:data_used_per_year}, revealing the trends of datasets' appliances in the last decade from 2011 to 2020.
+In Fig.~\ref{fig:data_used_per_year}, a summary of various dataset utilization in the specified 594 articles is presented, showing the frequencies of dataset applications.
+As illustrated in both images, the earlier articles applied relatively small and non-public datasets to their SLA system, limiting the research community's ability to reproduce their findings.